apache/nuttx/configs/open1788/README.txt

        In NuttX naming that is called a discrete joystick djoystick.
 There is a well defined djoystick interface in include/nuttx/input/djoystick.h.
-       And I actually have a discrete joystick buttons on the Open1788 board so I think that is where I should start.
+       Note that there are dscrete joystick buttons on the Open1788 board so would be a natural interace in this case.

        A discrete joystick driver was added to pdcurses configuration.
-It is not yet integrated with pdcurses, however.
+It has been verified that the pdcurses demos that require menu interactions work well with the discrete joystick.